Paul the Apostle and women: Headship

 The Complementarian (also known as Traditionalist or Hierarchical) view of marriage maintains that male leadership is biblically required in marriage.
 Complementarians generally believe that the husband and wife are of equal worth before God, since both are created in God's image, but that husbands and wives have different functions and responsibilities in marriage.
 According to this view, the husband has the God-given responsibility to provide for, protect, and lead his family.
 Wives are expected to respect their husbands' authority and submit to it.
 However, some Complementarian authors caution that a wife's submission should never cause her to "follow her husband into sin".

 Submission to one's husband

+Scholar David deSilva notes that in Ephesians 5, Paul modifies the Aristotelian household code by adding a preface that each person should submit to one another (Verse 21).